22 January 2026

 • Newborn check

-• Preconception: genetic carrier screening, problem solving, assisted reproductive therapies, subfertility for women and men
+• Preconception: genetic carrier screening (preconception or during pregnancy – not paediatric), problem solving, assisted reproductive therapies, subfertility for women and men

 • Psychosocial: mental health (anxiety and/or depression during pregnancy), domestic violence, homelessness amongst pregnant women, substance use